10 Flea Markets In Goa To Hit Up On Your Next Vacay

 Le Souk

-Located on the Ashwem beach, this marketplace is a collection of stalls housed in pristine white tents.
-The market brands itself as India's first luxury marketplace and remains open both during season and off-season.
-This open-air beachside bazaar has both local and international designers, and while prices are on the higher side compared to most of the other flea markets, the designer stuff displayed effortlessly on beachside tents is difficult to turn away from!
+Located on Ashwem Beach, this marketplace is a collection of stalls housed in pristine white tents.
+The market brands itself as India's first luxury marketplace and remains open, both during season and off-season.
+This open-air beachside bazaar has both local and international designers, and while prices are on the higher side compared to most of the other flea markets, the designer stuff displayed here, on beachside tents, is difficult to turn away from!

 Bestsellers: Clothes